sorrells81/rahaShTippaNayaH/content/ghaTanAH/svAsthyam/2019-07-07_bengaLUru-shIta-chikitsA.md

 - After that there were a few bouts of viral cold.
 Asthma problems subsided during spring and summer.

 ## Monsoon 2020
 - The rains started during May.
 Soon, symptoms restarted.
 Covid pandemic was also a thread.
-Sought and secured inhaler and rotocaps.
+Sought and secured inhaler and seroflo rotocaps.
 Used it a few times when wheezing was experienced.
+Later, made application regular (every night before sleeping).
 - Problem restarted with allergic rhinitis.
 Left nostril would clog up.
 - Midnight and early morning attacks restarted.
   - Started waking up sneezing a lot in the mornings.
   - On May 31, closed bedroom windows (wide ventilator remained open) - experienced better sleep.
   - On Jun 1, a couple of room windows had opened up - there was a severe sneezing attack at around 4AM.
 Warned everyone about the windows.
 Used Fluticasone Furoate nasal spray.
 Sleep did not return - sat at the computer.
 Used to switch off fan if nose felt itchy.
   - Despite closed windows, woke up around Jun 2 at 1AM with a sneezing attack.
 No sleep till about 5AM.
 Then slept till 7:30AM.
 Again slept 1:30 to 3 PM.
 Better rest.
+  - **Vigorous exercise** during morning (mock karate fights, jumping up many times) invariably cleared up the nose and solved allergic rhinitis problems in the short term.
+This is consonant with experience last year (search for "vigorous" above).
+  - This repeated on multiple nights in July.
+  - A potential solution might be to reduce allergen exposure at night by use of mask or air purifier.
+The mask solution seems to have been validated by Wearing a Mask During Sleep Improved Asthma Control in Children - Keigo Kainuma etal.